hortonworks/cloudbreak/README.md

 -Dserver.port=9091"
 ```

-Same as with IDEA the `-Dcb.cert.dir=FULL_PATH_OF_THE_CERTS_DIR_GENERATED_BY_CBD` value above needs to be replaced with the full path of `certs` directory generated by the Cloudbreak-Deployer e.g. `/Users/YOUR_USERNAME/YOUR_PROJECT_DIR/cbd-local/certs`.
+The `-Dcb.cert.dir=FULL_PATH_OF_THE_CERTS_DIR_GENERATED_BY_CBD` value above needs to be replaced with the full path of `certs` directory generated by the Cloudbreak-Deployer e.g. `/Users/YOUR_USERNAME/YOUR_PROJECT_DIR/cbd-local/certs`.

 The `-Dcb.client.secret=CB_SECRET_GENERATED_BY_CBD` value has to be replaced with the value of UAA_DEFAULT_SECRET from the cdb-local/Profile file.
-The databse migration is ran automatically by Cloudbreak, this automated migration could be turn off through the `-Dcb.schema.migration.auto=false` VM option.
+The database migration scripts run automatically by Cloudbreak by default, this migration can be turned off with the `-Dcb.schema.migration.auto=false` VM option.

 ## Database development

-If schema change is required in Cloudbreak database (cbdb), then the developer needs to write SQL scripts to migrate the database accordingly.
-In Cloudbreak the schema migration is managed by [MYBATIS Migrations](https://github.com/mybatis/migrations) and the cbd tool provides an easy-to-use wrapper for it.
+If any schema change is required in Cloudbreak database (cbdb), then the developer needs to write SQL scripts to migrate the database accordingly.
+The schema migration is managed by [MYBATIS Migrations](https://github.com/mybatis/migrations) in Cloudbreak and the cbd tool provides an easy-to-use wrapper for it.
 The syntax for using the migration commands is `cbd migrate <database name> <command> [parameters]` e.g. `cbd migrate migrate status`.

 Create a SQL template for schema changes:
 ```